Optical calibration systems of the Pacific Ocean Neutrino Experiment: Introduction

 The Pacific Ocean Neutrino Experiment (P-ONE) is a new large-volume neutrino detector proposed for the deepsea of the Pacific Ocean~\cite{agostini_pacific_2020}.
 In collaboration with the existing sub-sea infrastructure operated and maintained by Ocean Networks Canada (ONC), P-ONE aims to instrument more than a cubic-kilometer of ocean water with photosensitive instrumentation to detect Cherenkov light signatures produced in high-energy neutrino interactions.
 Detecting these in time and space with sensor arrays allows identifying their energy and direction.
 The latter eventually allows pointing the detected neutrinos back to their sources, ultimately enabling neutrino astronomy.

-The ever-changing, dynamic ocean environment makes large-scale detectors extremely complex to install and operate.
+The ocean is a dynamic environment that makes the installation and operation of large-scale detectors extremely complex.
 P-ONE is a novel initiative tackling this challenge.
-P-ONE's main objective is to combine leading-edge technologies with ONC's proven deep-sea infrastructure and expertise to provide a leading high-energy neutrino detection facility in the Pacific Ocean.
+P-ONE's main objective is to combine leading-edge technologies with ONC's proven deep-sea infrastructure and expertise to establish a leading high-energy neutrino detection facility in the Pacific Ocean.
 The P-ONE array will be located about \unit[300]{km} West of Vancouver Island on the flat abyssal plain of the Cascada Basin in a water depth of about \unit[2.7]{km}.
 The array will comprise multiple 1 km-tall vertical detection lines, kept upright with subsea floats and connected to ONC's seafloor infrastructure.
 The first line, referred to as P-ONE-1, will carry 20 instruments, comprising 18 regular optical modules (P-OMs) and two calibration modules (P-CALs).
-P-OMs are equipped with 16 photomultiplier tubes (PMTs) each, distributed between two hemispheres; P-CALs replace four PMTs in each hemisphere with a diffuse flasher system~\cite{spannfellner_design_2023}.
-A mounting frame in each hemisphere hosts PMTs and allows the integration of calibration devices.
-Utilizing these multi-PMT modules with full-waveform digitization, sub-nanosecond time synchronization, extensive calibration systems, and existing ONC infrastructure, P-ONE aims contribute to neutrino astronomy; see~\cite{park_canadian_2025} for a review of P-ONE objectives.
+The latter sit approximately one and two thirds along the line height for best optical coverage.
+P-OMs are equipped with 16 Hamamatsu R14374-10 photomultiplier tubes (PMTs), distributed between two hemispheres; P-CALs replace four PMTs in each hemisphere with a diffuse flasher system~\cite{spannfellner_design_2023}.
+A mounting frame in each hemisphere holds the PMTs in place and allows for the integration of calibration devices.
+Leveraging multi-PMT modules with full-waveform digitization, sub-nanosecond time synchronization, extensive calibration systems, and existing ONC infrastructure, P-ONE aims to detect astrophysical neutrinos in the TeV to PeV energy range; see~\cite{park_canadian_2025} for a detailed review of the P-ONE science objectives.

 Two pathfinder experiments, STRAW~\cite{boehmer_straw_2019} and STRAW-b~\cite{holzapfel_straw-b_2023}, were deployed in 2018 and 2020, respectively, to characterize the optical properties of the P-ONE site.
-With its \unit[150]{m} length, STRAW measured an attenuation length of approximately \unit[30]{m} at \unit[450]{nm}~\cite{bailly_two-year_2021} in its accessible water column, demonstrating sufficient transparency for a large-volume Cherenkov detector.
+With its \unit[150]{m} length, STRAW measured an attenuation length of approximately \unit[30]{m} at \unit[450]{nm}~\cite{bailly_two-year_2021} in its accessible water column, demonstrating sufficient transparency between \unit[$350-500$]{nm} for a large-volume Cherenkov detector.
 Together with STRAW, the \unit[450]{m}-long STRAW-b further contributed to the characterization of optical background light, including Potassium-40 (K-40)~\cite{bailly_two-year_2021} and bioluminescence~\cite{holzapfel_pathfinders_2023}.